1. Plan

 No. In previous project designs, the city was considering adding what’s known as a Bike-Business-Access-Transit (BBAT) lane, which is a lane striped for bicyclists to use in addition to buses and right-turning vehicles.
 However, in keeping with best practices identified in research on peer cities and in response to recent community feedback, staff has modified the design and will remove the striping for bicyclists, resulting in installation of a BAT (Business-Access-Transit) lane instead.
 The lane will serve primarily as a bus lane, enhancing transit service capacity on this important corridor.
 Cyclists and pedestrians are encouraged to use the multi-use path facility present on both sides of 28th Street (providing continuous access from Baseline to Iris following this project's construction) and which is the facility type recommended for this corridor from the city's Low Stress Walk and Bike Network Plan.

-No. While the vision for the corridor was developed in the late 1990's supporting the land uses in the Boulder Valley Comprehensive Plan (BVCP), substantial work has been done since then to design the 28th Street corridor projects, such as the 2014 Revised Vision for Transit, which incorporated extensive public outreach and engagement.
+No. While the vision for the corridor was developed in the late 1990's supporting the land uses in the Boulder Valley Comprehensive Plan (BVCP), substantial work has been done since then to design the 28th Street corridor projects, such as the 2014 Revised Vision for Transit PDF, which incorporated extensive public outreach and engagement.
 This visioning informed preliminary design work in 2017 and 2018 with a focus on development of a transit-priority corridor to support future CO 119/Diagonal BRT service.
 The improvements planned for 28th Street from Canyon to Iris represent the final phase of this corridor-scale effort.
 All plans for Iris to Canyon represent current best practices in transportation facility design, through enhancements to the roadway, traffic signals, signs and pavement markings, and reflects Boulder’s commitment to advancing safe, multimodal travel infrastructure.

 Goals